Ultrafast Phenomena Laboratory (UPL)

 Photophysics of photoactive materials

-We study photophysical properties of new photoactive materials, such as photosensitizers used in the so-called photodynamic therapy using stationary and time-resolved spectroscopic techniques.
-By analyzing the interaction of these materials with light and examining the influence of their environment on their photophysics, we can contribute to the optimization of the properties of novel materials.
+We study the photophysical properties of new photoactive materials, such as structures that emit circularly polarized light, nanoparticles that convert infrared light into visible light, or dyes for two-photon-excited lasing, using stationary and time-resolved spectroscopic techniques.
+By analyzing the interaction of these materials with light and examining the influence of their environment on their photophysics, we can understand the mechanisms underlying their behavior and contribute to the optimization of the properties of new materials.

 Dynamics of processes in organic molecules

-The formation and breaking of chemical bonds or structural changes in chemical molecules take place in times much shorter than 1 picosecond.
-The study of such fast phenomena is possible only thanks to the use of ultrashort (femtosecond) pulses of laser light: one pulse can initiate the process under study and another, delayed with respect to the first one by a given time, monitors its course.
-Using this scheme, we study the dynamics of elementary chemical reactions, e.g. involving the transfer of a hydrogen atom, which allows, among others, verification of quantum models used to describe them.
+The formation and breaking of chemical bonds, as well as structural changes in chemical molecules, occur in times much shorter than one picosecond.
+The study of such fast phenomena is only possible by using ultrashort laser light pulses lasting femtoseconds: one pulse can initiate the process under investigation, while another pulse, delayed by a set amount of time, monitors its progress.
+Using this scheme, we study the dynamics of elementary chemical reactions, such as hydrogen atom transfer, which allows us, among other things, to verify quantum models used to describe them.

 Lasing and nonlinear optics in biological materials

-Until recently, light has rarely been considered in the context of diagnostic methods that can be used for imaging tissues in a form other than microscopic sections.
-The reason for this is the strong scattering of light by the tissues and the low sensitivity of light to changes in the tissues occurring at the microscopic level.
-This situation is changing now, thanks to the development of techniques for focusing light inside scattering media such as tissue, and application of methods based on non-linear (multi-photon) light absorption and the process of stimulated emission.
-Using the properties of ultrashort light pulses, we develop methods of detecting pathogenic proteins in tissues, based, for example, on the generation of laser light inside the tissue excited in a two-photon absorption process.
+Until now, light has rarely been considered in the context of diagnostic methods that could be used for imaging tissues in forms other than biopsy samples viewed under a microscope.
+This is due to the strong scattering of light by tissues and the low sensitivity of light to microscopic changes occurring within tissues.
+This situation is now changing, thanks to the development of techniques that overcome scattering and allow light to be focused deep within tissues, as well as advancements in methods based on nonlinear (multiphoton) light absorption and stimulated emission processes.
+By utilizing the properties of ultrashort light pulses, we are developing methods for detecting pathogenic proteins in tissues, based on, for example, the generation of laser light within the tissue under examination or stimulated emission microscopy.